ZsyRock/My_ML_Python/README.md

 [Module 3](https://github.com/ZsyRock/My_ML_Python/tree/main/Module%203.%20Classification%20problem) is a summary of common machine learning algorithms and specific principles and application demonstrations.

-[Module 4](https://github.com/ZsyRock/My_ML_Python/tree/main/Module%204.%20Summary%20of%20projects) is a summary of practical problems I solved by applying various machine learning algorithms.
+[Module 4](https://github.com/ZsyRock/My_ML_Python/tree/main/Module%204.%20Summary%20of%20projects) is a summary of practical problems I solved by applying various machine learning algorithms. including data mining basics, time series analysis, disease prediction and other models.

 By constantly updating my technical notes, hope I can become a more professional data analyst through this process.

-Starting from the fourth module, I will update some machine learning projects here, including data mining basics, time series analysis, disease prediction and other models.

 As an old Chinese saying goes: